USS Little Rock (CL-92): 1967: Six-Day War, USS Liberty incident

 During the late spring and early summer, Little Rock was involved in three contingency operations arising out of international events in the Mediterranean.
 The first occurred in April during the Greek coup.
 The flagship left Rota, Spain, to join the task force to evacuate U.S. nationals, if necessary.
 The second and most volatile situation was the June war between the Arab nations and Israel.
 The ship had been scheduled to get underway on 25 May, for Missilex 14–68, to return on the 27th.
 On 23 May 1967, the Sixth Fleet received orders to move into the eastern Mediterranean, four days after the United Arab Republic (UAR) [Egypt] had ordered the United Nations Emergency Force (UNEF) to withdraw from the Sinai Peninsula.
 On 26 May 1967, the UAR remilitarized the Sinai and declared a blockade of the Gulf of Aqaba off the Israeli port of Eilat.
 An increased Soviet naval presence appeared soon thereafter, as the first Soviet warships transited the Dardanelles from the Black Sea and began more aggressive shadowing of U.S. naval movements.
 On the night of 24 May, she received news of impending hostilities.
 Little Rock left Gaeta, on schedule, at 1100, 25 May, but not for the exercise.
 The ship joined TF 60 and exercised in the central Mediterranean as a part of the task force until 3 June.
 The war broke out ashore on 5 June 1967, and TF 60 maintained a readiness and Vice Adm.
 Martin was instructed to keep ships and aircraft "at least 100 [nautical miles] away from the coasts of Lebanon, Syria, and Israel, and the United Arab Republic [Egypt], and at least 25 nautical miles away from Cyprus".
-On 8 June the USS Liberty (AGTR-5) was in international waters off the northern coast of the Sinai Peninsula in the afternoon on 8 June 1967, when she was attacked by the Israeli Defense Forces.
+On 8 June the was in international waters off the northern coast of the Sinai Peninsula in the afternoon on 8 June 1967, when she was attacked by the Israeli Defense Forces.
 Thirty-four crewmen were killed and 174 wounded and though she was severely damaged with a 39-by-24-foot hole amidships and a twisted keel, Libertys crew kept her afloat.
-At 1719 that same day, Davis (DD-937) and Massey (DD-778) received verbal orders to proceed at once to assist Liberty.
-Davis conducted a brief helo transfer of two people and equipment from America (CV-66) between 1806 and 1808 and increased speed.
+At 1719 that same day, and received verbal orders to proceed at once to assist Liberty.
+Davis conducted a brief helo transfer of two people and equipment from between 1806 and 1808 and increased speed.

 While Liberty steamed slowly away from the coastline, her bloodied captain remaining on the bridge to inspire his crew, and his men toiling to minimize her damage and keep her afloat, her "black gang" getting and keeping her underway and her small but providentially spared medical department succoring the wounded, Davis (Capt.
 Harold G. Leahy, Commander Destroyer Squadron 12, embarked) and Massey raced to her aid.
 Davis worked up to 30 knots during the first watch on 8 June, and maintained that speed during the mid watch on 9 June 1967.